nuclight/bpf64/bpf64spec.md

 TODO jt != 0 & jf != 0 - it's `catch` (pairs like 'error => labelname' in awc)

 TBD or not in `call`? where to capture other [trappable] exceptions?

+TBD about `BPF_TAILCALL` flag:

+`#define BPF_TAILCALL 0x400`

+  Like `execve()` - replaces current running BPF program with another one.
+The stack is rewinded - current output registers become input registers at offset 0, all loops are reset.
+All other registers are reset, except A.
+  The retained resources consist only of A and input (former output) registers as "argv", current packet and memory segments and first `jt` (default `BPF_MEMWORDS`) of scratch memory as "environment".
+  Everything other is cleared, just like if new program was loaded fresh.

+  The platform-dependent identificator of new program is in `k` or `X`.
+The instruction does not return if load was successful, otherwise execution is continued from next instruction with A set to error number (so that program could e.g. deny or accept packet).

+TBD

 #### BPF_PROLOG (2)